Theatre Company of Saugus presents two-weekend performance of ‘Peter and the Starcatcher’ next month

 Performances are May 12-13-14 and 19-20-21, 2023, on Friday and Saturday evenings at 8 p.m. and Sunday matinees at 2 p.m.
 The venue is the American Legion Post 210 at 44 Taylor St. in Saugus.
 The performance space is not wheelchair accessible, but it does feature a bar serving alcoholic and soft drinks.
 Snacks and raffle tickets are available for purchase before the show and during intermission.
 Masks are required indoors for the safety of the audience and cast.

-Tickets paid at the door are $25 for adults or $23 for youth, seniors, or veterans.
-Tickets purchased in advance online are only $22 or $20.
+Tickets paid at the door are $25 for adults or $23 for youngsters, seniors and veterans, but tickets purchased in advance online are only $22 or $20.
 Tickets are now on sale; for complete information visit the Tickets page on the TCS website: TCSaugus.org/tickets/

 COVID Safety Policy Update

 Although policies about wearing masks have been loosening up in many places, in theaters we still must ensure the safety of our patrons, members, actors and crew by minimizing the risk of contagion.
 The Theatre Company of Saugus home at the Saugus American Legion is not large, and social distancing is not possible; therefore, we will continue to require our audience to wear masks inside (unless actively eating or drinking), although we are no longer asking the audience for proof of vaccination at the door.
 All the cast members of our shows are vaccinated, will be masked during rehearsals and will be tested prior to performances.